atebear/blog/content/_index.md

 {{< /details >}}

 {{< details summary="I’m Ate Bear 🧸" >}}
-<small>“Ate Bear” is a pen name I use for privacy, so while the bear theme may sound playful, the stories and experiences here are real.</small>
+<small>“Ate Bear” is a pen name I use for privacy, so while the bear theme may sound playful, the stories and experiences here are real.
+Know more about me at my [about page](/about)</small>
 {{< /details >}}

 ![“Ate” means older sister in Tagalog.
 (Not the past tense of eating.
 No bears were harmed.)](https://atebear.pages.dev/images/minimalist-ate-bear-meme-banner.png)